 Abstract

-Background: The knee joint has been introduced as the most vulnerable part of the body in volleyball. the aim of this research is the effect of 6 weeks of neuromuscular training on the landing-jumping pattern, balance and knee proprioception of female volleyball players with high and low risk of anterior cruciate ligament injury.
+Background and Aim: The knee joint has been introduced as the most vulnerable part of the body in volleyball. the aim of this research is to the effect of 6 weeks of neuromuscular training on the landing-jumping pattern, balance, and knee proprioception of female volleyball players with high and low risk of anterior cruciate ligament injury.

-Methods: forty female volleyball players were selected into two groups of high and low risk of Acl injury using the LESS test, and then each group was divided into two training and control groups.
-Dynamic and static balance, knee proprioception and jump-landing pattern were evaluated.
+Methods: forty female volleyball players were selected into two groups of high and low-risk ACL injury using the LESS test, and then each group was divided into two training and control groups.
+Dynamic and static balance, knee proprioception, and jump-landing patterns were evaluated.
 Neuromuscular exercises were performed for six weeks by the training group and then, the post-test was performed. dependent t-tests and covariance analysis were used to analyze the data.

 Keywords